dangoslen/dangoslen-me-site/content/blog/why-i-got-my-masters-degree-in-computer-science.md

 ## Teenage Coder and Undergraduate

 I knew I wanted to be a software engineer since I was 12.
 My parents bought me a LEGO Mindstorms set, and I was hooked on the coding part.
-My high school had coding classes (lucky me!), and before I know it, I was writing C and Java.
+My high school had coding classes (lucky me!), and before I know it, I was writing Visual Basic and Java.
 All before I could drive.

 By the time I got to college, I was on a mission to understand computers as deeply as possible.

 I'm also a genuinely curious person.
 Like many software engineers, I liked understanding how things worked.
 If I didn't know how something worked, I would break it apart, trying to understand it; often not being able to put it back together.

-Having a desire to understand the world and a desire to understand computers, in the same way, led me to the goal of getting my master's.
+Having a desire to understand the world and a desire to understand computers, in the same way, led me to set a goal of getting my master's.
 It just seemed like the right fit for me.

-As I was wrapping my undergraduate degree, though, I realized I needed to get a job.
+As I was wrapping up my undergraduate degree, though, I realized I needed to get a job.
 I was in debt, and I was tired.
 Like really tired.
 I needed a break from the pace of academia.

 So I got a job thinking that I might one day go back to school, but it was more of a pipedream at that point.
 No one goes back to school when they don't *need* to, right?